Each year, The Salvation Army provides over 10 million nights of shelter to those in need.

 Through The Salvation Army of Kankakee, since the transition away from on-site sheltering, these people were provided emergency shelter, lodging, and rental assistance.
 The last winter with an on-site shelter saw a combined total of 72 people (men, women, and children) served.
 Last year was our first winter without a physical on-site shelter.
 From November 1,2017 - May 31, 2018 we served 150 people (men, women, and children).

 Not only is The Salvation Army serving more people in need of shelter, but we are continually finding better ways of doing so.
-This last year since transitioning away from on-site shelter we helped transition 80 homeless individuals and families into more permanent housing.
+This last year since transitioning away from on-site shelter we helped transition 80 individuals and families who were homeless into more permanent housing.

 We want to offer more than one bed, one night at a time.
 We want to offer the kind of shelter where an individual, a family, and especially a child does not have to worry about where they can stay next week, next month, or next year.
 Here are some of the ways that we have been able to help 48% more people be sheltered in the winter months since the transition away from on-site housing.